xtrime-ru/antizapret-vpn-docker/README.md

 - `FILEBROWSER_PASSWORD=password`

 ### Https:
-- `PROXY_DOMAIN=` - create letsencrypt https certificate for domain.
-If not set host ip is used for self-signed certificate.
+- `PROXY_DOMAIN=` - optional domain for the HTTPS services.
+If empty, the public IPv4 address is detected at startup.
-- `PROXY_EMAIL=` - email for letsecnrypt certificate.
+- `PROXY_EMAIL=` - optional email for the Let's Encrypt account.
+- `PROXY_IP=` - optional public IPv4 override for environments where automatic detection is unavailable.

 ### Openvpn
 - `ROUTES`